jtrivedi/Wave/README.md

 // The `valueChanged` callback provides the intermediate locations of the callback, allowing us to draw the path.

 let positionAnimator = Animation<CGPoint>(spring: animatedSpring)
 positionAnimator.value = pipView.center       // The presentation value
-positionAnimator.target = pipView.animator.center // The target value
+positionAnimator.target = pipViewDestination  // The target value
-positionAnimator.velocity = touchVelocity
+positionAnimator.velocity = gestureVelocity

 positionAnimator.valueChanged = { [weak self] location in
     self?.drawPathPoint(at: location)